martinpaljak/GlobalPlatformPro/README.md

             gp.exe -info

- * List applets (this and following commands can brick your card with wrong keys):
+ * List applets (this and following commands can brick your card with wrong keys!):

         java -jar gp.jar -list